Best time for Northern Lights in Iceland

 Best tours to see the Northern Lights in Iceland during Autumn:

 During September, October, and November, you have the chance to see the Northern Lights in Iceland without snow on the ground and with a little more sunlight to enjoy the adventure activities.
 You do need know that storms can happen around October and November - we definitely don't recommend self-driving in these months.
-To make the most of the autumn experience, we suggest a tour such as Northern Lights Exploration.
+To make the most of the autumn experience, we suggest a tour such as Icelandic Lights.
 This small group tour is designed to include the highlights of Iceland and aims to maximise the chances of seeing the elusive Northern Lights.
 Head to the countryside: from the regions of Snæfellsnes Peninsula in the west to the Vatnajökull glacier in the south-east.

 Discover the Golden Circle, the Snæfellsnes Peninsula, the Blue Lagoon, the Jökulsárlón Glacier Lagoon and the Black lava beach.
 Climb a volcano, enter a lava cave, meet Icelandic horses on a farm, see turf farmsteads and churches.
-Northern Lights Iceland unsplash

 Best spring tours to watch the Northern Lights in Iceland: